zbm-dev/zfsbootmenu/testing/TPSReport.md

-where `<pool-name>` is a name distinct from any other pool currently present in the testbed (the default pool name is `ztest`, but numeric components may be appended [01, 02, etc.] may be appended to distinguish a pool from another currently imported pool.
+where `<pool-name>` is a name distinct from any other pool currently present in the testbed (the default pool name is `ztest`, but numeric components may be appended [01, 02, etc.] to distinguish a pool from another currently imported pool.
 Again, the `-e` flag is optional.

 It is also possible to add a distinct boot environment to an existing pool,